 Sightseeing in Split - Diocletian's Palace

-It’s relatively easy to get around when sightseeing in Split, as many of the top sights (listed below) are within easy walking distance of each other – mostly in or nearby the Diocletian’s Palace area!
+It’s relatively easy to get around when sightseeing in Split, as many of the top sights (listed below) are within easy walking distance of each other – mostly in or near the Diocletian’s Palace area!

 Sightseeing in Split – Top Sights